erhankur/STM32F769I-DISCO/HelloWorld-TinyML/README.md

 I assume you already downloaded mbed-cli and tensorflow to your local machine.

-If you have any question or comment, feel free to write me. erhankurubas@gmail.com
+If you have any question or comment, feel free to e-mail me. erhankurubas@gmail.com

 ## STEP 1
 ## Create template for STM32F769I
 Change into directory to